ig3/anki-limitnew/README.md

 # anki-limitnew
-Limit the number of new cards in Anki when you have too many cards due.
+Limit the number of new cards in Anki based on workload.

 If you have too many cards due, you cannot study them all on schedule.
 This defeats the spaced repitition schedule.
 Adding more new cards only makes